 The click tracking at Tweeter Spy can determine which tweets result in the most traffic back to your site.
 To install it, you'll need to insert a line of code on your website.

-Put it to use: Tweeter Spy has a neat feature that allows you to "Say Thanks" (with a tweet) to Twitter profiles who refer big traffic to your site.
+Put it to use: Tweeter Spy has a neat feature that allows you to "Say Thanks" (with a tweet) to Twitter profiles that refer big traffic to your site.

 For those looking to feed an RSS of a blog straight to Twitter, Facebook, or LinkedIn profiles, Twitter Feed has you covered.
 Simply enter your feed, connect your social accounts, and send your posts complete with tracking tools for follow-up.